nabilabd/blog-site/_drafts/meuse_tutorial.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7-1.png)

-The equivalent can also be made using ggplot:
+The equivalent can also be made using `ggplot`:

 ```r